JosephSun/cliffordfajardo.github.io/_posts/2015-10-3-introduction-to-gulp-for-beginners.markdown

 ![After npm init](/assets/images/posts/01gulp-json-file.png)

-Next, we want to run in our terminal:
+Next, we want to run the next two commands in our terminal:
 {% highlight bash %}
+npm install -g gulp
+{% endhighlight %}
+{% highlight bash %}
 npm install gulp --save-dev

-#This tells npm to add gulp to our project's development dependencies.
-#Dependencies lets developers know which Node modules should be installed with your project.
 {% endhighlight %}

+We just told to install gulp globally and to add it to our project's development dependencies.
+Dependencies lets developers know which node modules should be installed with your project.

 Now in if you look inside your package.json file, you should see something like this:
 {% highlight json %}